Military Order of the Loyal Legion of the United States: Vice Presidents

 In addition to the above, President Andrew Johnson, vice president before President Lincoln's death and the founding of MOLLUS, was eligible to become a First Class Companion of MOLLUS but did not join the Order.
 President Chester A. Arthur, who was vice president prior to the death of President Garfield, was elected in 1882 as a 3rd Class Companion while serving as president.
-Former Vice President Richard Cheney is eligible to become an hereditary MOLLUS companion by right of an ancestor's service in the Union Army.
+Vice President Richard Cheney was eligible to become a hereditary MOLLUS companion by right of an ancestor's service in the Union Army.

 Honorary Companions

 A limited number of individuals may be elected as Honorary Companions of MOLLUS.
 They are usually individuals with distinguished careers in public service or the military.